 You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules, as outlined, each year.

-- Opportunities exists for work experience at events such as the Commonwealth Games, SXSW Festival, Edinburgh festivals and other large international events.
+- Opportunities exists for work and volunteering experience at events such as the Commonwealth Games, Edinburgh festivals and other large international events.

-- Students use the latest technology for events managers and gain experience in social media and in computer assisted design and drawing.
+- Students use the latest technology for events managers and in computer assisted design and drawing.

 - In Year One, you will spend nine hours per week in a classroom setting and less so in latter years where there is more independent learning and industry-related education through live events and work opportunities.